 Regular attendance at classes is essential.
+Attendance is factored into the final grade for the course.
 Each student is expected to be present for scheduled class periods, to be punctual, and to remain in class for the entire scheduled period.
+Students who are late must wait until the break to enter class.
+Students may not come and go during class except for the break.
 Excessive absences or tardiness may result in loss of credit, lowering of grade, or dismissal from the class.
 Students are responsible for making up class work missed.